montero-melis/2021_cortex_RR_montero-melis-et-al/README.md

 - `transcription_MB.tsv` and `transcription_petrus.tsv`: Transcription files
 used to gauge interrater agreement (see `analysis/interrater_agreement.R`).
 Column description:
-  - *filename*: The exact audiofile that was transcribed (these were generated by the PsychoPy experiment individually for each trial).
+  - *filename*: The exact audio file that was transcribed (these were generated by the PsychoPy experiment individually for each trial).
   - *transcription*: Manual transcription provided by the transcriber.
 Words are separated by an empty space.
 See Appendix I in `appendices/` for